MikePlante1/Open-iAPS-docs/docs/EN/operate/build.md

 To execute the **TrioBuildSelectScript**, open a terminal on your Mac and copy and paste the command below into the terminal.
 Then, read and follow the directions.

 ```
+ { .bash .copy title="Copy and Paste to start the Trio Build Select Script" }
 /bin/bash -c "$(curl -fsSL \
   https://raw.githubusercontent.com/loopandlearn/lnl-scripts/main/TrioBuildSelectScript.sh)"
 ```